prince-mishra/crocodoc/README.txt

 pdf, doc, docx, xls, xlsx, ppt, or pptx.

-6. Then under the "Manage Display" tab, select "Embedded Crocodoc Docs Viewer" as the field formatter.
+6. Then under the "Manage Display" tab, select "Embedded Crocodoc Viewer" as the field formatter.
 From then on you will be able to upload/add and display pdfs, etc. to the content type to which you added the new field.

-When displaying a page containing an Embedded Crocodoc Docs field, the formatter builds an iframe within the current node using the url of the file to construct a larger url for Crocodoc's embeddable Crocodoc viewer.
+When displaying a page containing an Embedded Crocodoc field, the formatter builds an iframe within the current node using the url of the file to construct a larger url for Crocodoc's embeddable Crocodoc viewer.
 That combined Crocodoc url is the source for the iframe's